• Skip to primary navigation

 Notes

-• Tortellini can be substituted with any flavor of refrigerated or frozen tortellini or ravioli.
+• Pasta variations: Tortellini can be substituted with any flavor of refrigerated, frozen, or dried tortellini or ravioli.

-• Freshly grated parmesan cheese is best.
+• Grating parmesan cheese: Freshly grated parmesan cheese is best.
 Pre-grated cheeses are coated in anti-clumping powders that prevent even melting and add a grainy texture.

 Nutrition Estimate